 This hands-on course allowed us to use prototyping to practice the mindsets and methods of human-centered design to produce tangible results quickly.
 We explored methods to prototype products, services, interactions and environments.
 We developed an understanding of the importance of providing our ideas a place to develop, change and iterate while gaining valuable feedback from getting our ideas in the hands of the people we were designing for on the road to concept refinement.

-Goal: Brainstorming ideas for better living In a community, at work, in school and at home.
+Goal: Better living In a community, at work, in school and at home.
+Choosing one of goals proposed from our wall of ideas, creating a paper prototype and synthesizing feedback

 My team and I decided a device that could be place within a container would be more convenient Multiple sensors would be used to measure categories of food.
 It would present information with color coded level meters from “fresh” to “spoiled”.
 Information about the minimal amount of time needed for an accurate reading.
 We explored sizes and shapes of this device through sketching.
 Methods of attaching the device to a number of different containers were explored and a removable S hook was agreed upon.